merklejerk/flex-contract/README.md

 A modern, flexible Ethereum smart contract abstraction that:

 - Requires minimal configuration to get going on all networks (no provider necessary).
-- Can sign and send transactions from arbitrary wallets.
+- Can sign and send transactions from arbitrary wallets (private keys).
 - Can decode internal events (transaction events raised in other contracts).
 - Facilitates easy event filtering and monitoring.
 - Provides separate promises for transaction hashes, receipts, and confirmations.